“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “Here?”

-Gordon was at the controls of a slick version of Space Invaders.
+Gordon was at the controls of the latest version of Space Invaders.
 A small entourage of junior high school students had gathered around the table.
 He was playing one of the kids and was beating him soundly.
-He jammed the joystick from side to side and his starship caromed across the screen burping out electronic torpedoes.
-The alien blips let loose a return salvo.
-Gordon flicked his wrist to escape the barrage and his fingers slipped off the warm plastic.
+He jammed the joystick from side to side.
+His starship caromed across the screen as it burped out electronic torpedoes.
+The alien blips loosed a return salvo.
+Gordon flicked his wrist to escape the barrage.
+His fingers slipped off the warm plastic.
 Kaboom.

 “Your turn,” he said to the boy across the table from him.
 He looked up.